Brad Wilkerson: College career

 A line drive hitter and versatile defensive player, Wilkerson received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Andy Lopez's Florida Gators baseball team from 1996 to 1998.
 A three-time first-team All-American, Wilkerson led the Gators to the College World Series in 1996 and 1998 with both his hitting and pitching.
 In the 1996 College World Series, he hit a dramatic grand slam to defeat the rival Florida State Seminoles.

 As a junior in 1998, he became the first player in college history to hit 20 home runs, steal 20 bases, and win 10 games as a pitcher in the same year.
 The Gators advanced to the 1998 College World Series, and he was awarded the Rotary Smith Award as the most outstanding player in college baseball.

 The pitcher-outfielder holds a number of season and career school records, including career batting average (.381), career slugging percentage (.714), and career on-base percentage (.531).

 Wilkerson was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2010, and the National College Baseball Hall of Fame in 2012.
 In 2014, he received his bachelor's degree in sport management from the University of Florida.

 Professional career

 Minor leagues

 The Montreal Expos selected Wilkerson in the first round, with the 33rd overall selection, of the 1998 Major League Baseball draft.
 Initially, he struggled in the minors.
-In 1999, Wilkerson hit .235 with eight home runs and 49 RBI at Double-A Harrisburg.
+In 1999, Wilkerson hit .235 with eight home runs and 49 RBI with the Double-A Harrisburg Senators.
 Back in the Eastern League to start the 2000 season, Wilkerson tore up the league, hitting .336 with six home runs, 44 RBI and 36 doubles in 66 games.
 He was on pace to break the Eastern League record for doubles in a season before he was promoted to Triple-A Ottawa, of the International League.
 For the season, Wilkerson played in 129 games combined between Harrisburg and Ottawa, batting .295 with 18 home runs, 79 RBIs, and 47 doubles in 441 at-bats.